h4ckyou/h4ckyou.github.io/_posts/2026-05-27-cseanctf-web.md

 ![docker_start_one](docker_start_one.png)

-Now we analyse the main web application code.
+Now we analyze the main web application code.

 Here's the `Dockerfile`